Mikejo5000/vsts-docs-pr/docs/pipelines/get-started/why-use-pipelines.md

 | Run tests continually                          |

 ## Why use Azure DevOps Pipelines for CI and CD

+There are plenty of reasons to use Azure DevOps Pipelines for your CI/CD solution:

 * Works with any language or platform
 * Deploy to different types of targets at the same time